Brown spotting at 5 weeks pregnant is a surprisingly common occurrence for many mums-to-be.

 - No longer experiencing your usual pregnancy symptoms.

-If you experience an above we recommend visiting your nearest A&E as soon as possiblee.
+If you experience any of the above miscarriage symptoms, we recommend visiting your nearest A&E as soon as possible.

 On rare occasions, a miscarriage can occur because the pregnancy develops outside of the womb (i.e. an ectopic pregnancy).

 What is an Ectopic Pregnancy?